MarceloCajueiro/mask_validator/README.markdown

 This gem was inspired in the Sobrinho's gems to validate simple things inside of ActiveModel.

-Use mask in inputs and validate then in the models.
+Use mask in inputs and validate in the models.

+The gem works getting the value before type cast and comparing with a regexp from the mask pattern.

 ## Installation